jkunimune/Djastiz/Dictionaries/en-dict.md

 Nigerian; the Nigerian people

 - <a name="nalkas">**nalkas**</a> _n._ (Spa. ⟨nalgas⟩ \[ˈnalɣas\])
-buttocks; butt; bum; soft region between the back of an animal's legs and torso
+buttocks; butt; bum; soft region between the back of an animal’s legs and torso

 - <a name="nalkasak">**nalkasak**</a> _n._ ([nalkas](#nalkas)+[ak](#ak))
 gluteal; posterial